wilcastel/snn-brx-child-theme_wil/README.md

 Experience a new level of color management:

-*   **Global Color Synchronization:** Ensures that global color variables created with SNN-BRX are consistently available and visually represented across all Bricks Builder color palettes.
+*   **Global Color Synchronization:** Ensures that global color variables created with SNN-BRX-WIL are consistently available and visually represented across all Bricks Builder color palettes.
 *   **Automatic Shade Generation:** Create automatic light and dark shades of your chosen colors by simply setting a shade count.
 *   **Flexible Color Units:** Supports hex colors and any valid CSS color units.